 - the extent of creativity, imagination or innovation, irrespective of whether the approach involves traditional learning environments or technology-based developments; and

-- the extent to which the application demonstrates evidence of sustained effectiveness over time
+- the extent to which the application demonstrates evidence of sustained effectiveness over time.

-A broad range of evidence in support of the claims against these criteria must be provided.
+A range of evidence in support of the claims against these criteria must be provided.
 The views of students, collaborators and/or colleagues should be woven into this statement as appropriate, as they will be a key element in the assessment of applications.

 Two references of no more than one A4 page each must be provided by people who are able to comment on the applicant's outstanding contribution to teaching excellence against the nominated selection criterion/a.
-One of the referees MUST be from the Head of School, Faculty or Department, unless otherwise negotiated with the Deputy Vice Chancellor (Students & Education).
+One of the referees MUST be from the Head of School, Faculty or Department, unless otherwise negotiated with the Deputy Vice-Chancellor (Students & Education).
 If the application is from a team, the references should refer to the team.

 - A three minute video (which could include footage of the nominee talking about their teaching, their teaching philosophy or interviews with students;